kushalmehta13/HappySouls/ProjectIdeas.md

 ## Why do we want to do this?
 If its not obvious by this point then we have no reason...

+## Ideas
+- Netlfix like recommendation, but for youtube - @KJ
+- Can we do something to tackle racial / gender bias in data? - @KM